XinnGuan/DST_Assessment2/README.md

 ## Project Group

+* Xin Guan
+* Emelia Osborne
-* Rachel R
+* Erin Pollard
-* Peter P
+* Zhihui Zhang

-This project has a 50/50 equity split betwen the two project partners.
+This project has a 25/25/25/25 equity split betwen the four project partners.

 ## Reading order and requirements